 There are some beautiful restaurants and beach bars peppered along the North Coast in different compounds/villages.
 They’re only open during summer months, so that means that they’re in high demand and prior reservations are usually needed.

-• Sachi by the Sea (in Almaza Bay)
+Sachi by the Sea (in Almaza Bay and Marassi)

-• Blue and White Restaurant/Greek Club (in Ghazala Bay)
+White and Blue Restaurant/Greek Club (in Ghazala Bay and Almaza Bay)

 Also there are usually various musical concerts by both international and Egyptian singers, bands and DJs held throughout the summer in different locations across the coast, so keep a look out online for those!
 Seacode, a beach club and musical venue in New Alamein City, has held concerts by Jennifer Lopez as well as parties for world-famous DJs recently.